top of page

-We are running a sports heritage project to revive and celebrate a piece of local history that is at risk of being forgotten.
-This project has been supported by Ulverston Town Council, and we are currently awaiting a funding decision from Sporting Heritage UK to deliver a family football celebration day to commemorate this piece of local heritage.
+We delivered a small sports heritage project to revive and celebrate a piece of local history that is at risk of being forgotten.
+This project was supported by Ulverston Town Council with a £500.00 grant.

 Munitionettes Football refers to the matches that were played by ladies working in munitions factories.
 These games started off as novelty, but soon grew to be an immensely popular source of entertainment during WW1, and helped to raise vital funds to support war efforts.